 Where is Killearn?
 I thought and went on Google Maps to see if this house sit would be something for us.
 We had been contacted by a mother of three children which house sitter had let her down near term.
 Luckily we had a gap in our house sitting agenda and were able to help out as we were already in Scotland.
 ‘Oh wow!’
 I exclaimed.
 ‘It’s only half an hour drive and almost in Lochlomond And Trossachs National Park.
 That’s awesome!’

 The four-bedroom house was in a complex with two other houses of her in-laws.
-A pond surrounded by big trees, lawns and meadows offered spacious playground for the dogs.
+A pond surrounded by big trees, lawns, and meadows offered a spacious playground for the dogs.
 The two Labradors, Maisie and Sana, made friends with Vlou and us immediately.

 The feathered members of the family were not allowed to get in the house (luckily).
 Don’t laugh at me! – they had all names! (which I don’t remember).
 That’s the first step to get into the house, isn’t it?

 Last but not least – may I introduce you to the queen of the house?
 The whole top floor is her kingdom where she chose bedrooms and beds for her rest ad libitum.